 Simple straight runs are far easier to build and usually look better, especially in urban and suburban gardens where unity between the garden and your home’s architecture is important.

-Gardens on a slope can be expensive to redesign, and sometimes there’s little above ground to show for the time and money you’ve invested.
+Some garden layouts can be expensive to work with, and sometimes there’s little above ground to show for the time and money you’ve invested.
 Go for a design that minimises the need for extensive groundworks, foundations and drainage.
 One or two level plateaux built into the slope, for somewhere to site a dining table or a couple of sun loungers, could be enough ‘useable’ space.

 Solutions such as decking are also useful, needing just a few foundations for the sub-frame, unlike paved areas, which are either built on top of, or into, a slope, and are therefore much more costly.